kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 ### PodSecurityPolicy Migration

-Migrating to PodIsolationPolicy from PodSecurityPolicies can be done effectively using a combination of dry-run and audit/warn modes (although this becomes harder if mutating PSPs are used).
+Migrating to the replacement policy from PodSecurityPolicies can be done effectively using a combination of dry-run and audit/warn modes (although this becomes harder if mutating PSPs are used).

 We could also ship a standalone tool to assist with the PodSecurityPolicy migration.
 Here are some ideas for the sorts of things the tool could assist with: